fjsantosb/Molecule/README.md

 Molecule - HTML5 Game Framework
 ===============================

-This is the official reposity for the Molecule HTML5 Game Framework.
+This is the official repository for the Molecule HTML5 Game Framework.
 All documentation, features and examples can be seen on the official website:
 [http://www.moleculejs.net](http://www.moleculejs.net)